SALSA's client pipeline relies on partnerships with the following community organizations that are already serving our neighbors in need:

 Volunteer attorneys draft emergency medical documents including medical powers of attorney and supported decision-making agreements and assist with intake for education issues impacting children with severe neurological, muscular and skeletal disabilities.

-Physician-Assisted Directive Clinic
+Psychiatric Advanced Directive (PAD) Clinic

 Volunteer attorneys draft psychiatric advanced directives to enable clients with mental illness to state their preferences for treatment in advance of a crisis.